 If you are working with several children, Homeschooling Spanish for Multiple Children has suggestions for making working with different ages at once.

 Preschool is an fabulous time to begin teaching Spanish to children.
 10 key components of a preschool Spanish lesson will give you insight into how little ones learn.
 Also check out our 10 Favorite Spanish Preschool Activities.

 Spanish Curriculum for Kids

-If you are an educator or home school your children, you may be looking for an elementary Spanish curriculum.
-Read our elementary Spanish curriculum reviews here.
+If you are an educator or home school your children, you may be looking for a Spanish curriculum.
+Read our Spanish curriculum reviews here.